 Festive and fun, these Christmas punch recipes are all you’ll need for a holly, jolly season.

-With over 20 recipes on this festive list, there are plenty of choices for Christmas cocktail connoisseurs (try saying that after a few sips).
+There are plenty of choices for Christmas cocktail connoisseurs (try saying that after a few sips).

 25 Festive Christmas Punch Recipes To Make This Holiday Season Joyful